superlinked/external-benchmarks/README.md

 |0.1%|`average_rating <= 3.5 and rating_number > 15 and main_category == 'Computers'`|
 |1%|`average_rating >= 3.5 and rating_number > 10 and main_category == 'Computers'`|
 |10%|`main_category in ['Computers', 'All Beauty', 'Buy a Kindle']`|

+## Pricing

+To enable us to compare different vendors, we consider the above dataset size + performance to be a "unit" of vector search, for which we would like to know:
+1. What are the vector search vendor parameters of the cloud instance that can support this "unit".
+2. What is the price-per-GB-month for this instance, assuming a sustained average workload as described by the targets above.
+3. How does the price scale with (a) 2x the size (b) 2x the read spead (c) 2x the write speed.

 ## License